shrey-x/ai-llm-red-team-handbook/docs/Chapter_07_Lab_Setup_and_Environmental_Safety.md

 _With a robust lab and clear safety controls in place, you’re prepared to gather and preserve evidence in a trustworthy manner.
 Continue to the next chapter to master documentation and evidence handling in AI red team engagements._

-## X.Y Ethical and Legal Considerations
+## 7.8 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.